-- Finally, a brief anime-only filler scene has him getting a full-on hit with it on the new Perfect Cell.
+- Finally, a brief anime-only scene has him getting a full-on hit with it on the new Perfect Cell.
 In the neck, no less!
 Cell doesn't even notice.

 - And as if all that weren't humiliating enough, several other characters copy his attack after seeing it, and when they use it, it actually hits something.
 Vegeta, for example, uses it to cut off Gohan's tail, Goku uses it to cut Buu in half...
-Not that this did anything... hell, even Freeza manages to incorporate a homing function!
+Not that this did anything... hell, even Frieza manages to incorporate a homing function!
 Although, the only thing he manages to hit with it is himself, so maybe the attack really is cursed...

 - In the OVA of Tales of Symphonia, Kratos never actually slashes Sheena with his sword, even though he gets more than one opportunity to do so.
 Instead, he just jabs her body with the hilt.
-Considering he's was hired to guard who she was trying to kill, you'd think it would be something that Kratos would take seriously, and he wouldn't be screwing around.
+Considering he was hired to guard who she was trying to kill, you'd think it would be something that Kratos would take seriously, and he wouldn't be screwing around.

-- Sonic X played with this rather obscurely during an episode which saw Chris slashed across the chest by Black Narcissus.
+- Sonic X played with this rather obscurely during an episode that saw Chris slashed across the chest by Black Narcissus.
 The dub changed this to knocking him unconscious and removed the short instance of blood, but without explaining precisely how something that sharp did not cut into him.

 - Inverted in Claymore where clean amputations by bladed weapons are shown to heal with relative ease, and broken or crushed limbs are quite severe.
 Swords seem to hit most of the time.

-- World War Hulk, The Hulk has a shadowforged sword (an alien equivalent to adamantium).
+- World War Hulk: The Hulk has a shadowforged sword (an alien equivalent to adamantium).
 He never actually cuts anyone with it, and indeed misses intentionally.

 - The Teenage Mutant Ninja Turtles movies.
 Nunchucks, all the time.
-Bo, smack em up.
+Bo, smack 'em up.
 Improvised weapons, lots of it.
 Sais, not so much, and Leonardo doesn't even get to draw his pair of katanas the ENTIRE SECOND MOVIE.

-- Very apparent in Avatar The Last Airbender.
+- Very apparent in Avatar: The Last Airbender.
 In the first two series, Sokka hits quite a few mooks with his club and boomerang.
 After he gets a sword in series three, the only thing he cuts is some ropes, lots of things made out of metal, and a melon.
 This trope also appears in regard to Mai and Ty Lee - Mai uses knives, and specialises in not hitting the actual person, although this is intentional on her part.
 Ty Lee, on the other hand, fights unarmed and is very good at knocking out and paralysing her opponents.
 Also, Zuko's broadswords have never touched human skin, but he doesn't have a problem with slamming people against walls or lifting them with one hand by their necks.

 - In W.I.T.C.H., despite numerous mooks, redshirts, and important secondary characters being armed with swords and axes, no sharp weapons ever make contact with skin.
 Maces and quarterstaves are another matter.